kingsgeocomp/gds_env/README.md

 If, instead, you want to build from source, the Docker image can be built by running:

-> `docker build -t darribas/gds:3.0 .`
+> `docker build -t jreades/gsa:1.0 .`

 You can check it has been built correctly by:

 > `docker image ls`

-And you should see one image with the name `gds`.
+And you should see one image with the name `gsa`.

 ## Running

 The container can be run as:

 ```
-> docker run --rm -ti -p 8888:8888 -v ${pwd}:/home/jovyan/host darribas/gds:3.0
+> docker run --rm -ti -p 8888:8888 -v ${pwd}:/home/jovyan/host darribas/gas:1.0
 ```

 <img src="JupyterLab.png" width="500">